Vertigo (U2 song): Chart performance

 Upon release, "Vertigo" debuted at number 18 on Billboard's Modern Rock Tracks chart and number 46 on the Billboard Hot 100.
 In the following weeks, the track jumped to number one on the Modern Rock Tracks chart, moved from number 27 to number three on the Mainstream Rock Tracks chart, and from number 35 to number nine on the Adult Top 40.
 It also debuted at number one on the Hot Digital Tracks chart and, after falling to number 4, returned to the top position.
 The track later moved into the top 40 of the Billboard Hot 100, peaking at number 31.
 It spent 20 weeks on the chart.
 At the time of the song's release, Billboard did not count digital downloads as part of a single's overall sales.
 "Vertigo" recorded strong digital sales, and had these been incorporated into physical sales and airplay, would have seen a much stronger placing on the Billboard Hot 100 chart.

 In the United Kingdom, the song moved from BBC Radio 1's B-list in the first week of its airplay release to the A-list in the second week.
 The song was released commercially on 15 November, and debuted at number one on the UK Singles Chart, and remained there for one week.
 In total, it spent nine weeks in the top 40.

 In Australia, the track debuted at number five on the ARIA Charts, and was ranked number 38 on Triple J's Hottest 100 of 2004.
 In the Netherlands, "Vertigo" reached number two on the Mega Top 100.

 In Brazil, the single went gold with more than 50,000 downloads.
 The digital single holds a Gold status in the United States.

 Music video

 The video for the song features U2 performing in a featureless desert as black jet streams emit from behind each band member; on the ground is a huge white bulls-eye symbol used as a motif for the album graphics.
 The circular platform that the band performs on constantly elevates up and down in a spiral pattern, as the wind blows in the band's face.
 It was directed by the team of Alex & Martin.

-It was recorded in Punta Del Fangar (Ebro Delta) in Spain, and won Grammy Awards for Best Short Form Music Video in 2005.
+It was recorded in Punta Del Fangar (Ebro Delta) in Spain, and won a Grammy Award for Best Short Form Music Video at the 47th Annual Grammy Awards in 2005.

 Cover versions

-Nathaniel Willemse released a cover version of Vertigo as his debut single in 2008, after having performed it on Australian Idol series four in 2006.
+Nathaniel Willemse released a cover version of "Vertigo" as his debut single in 2008, after having performed it on Australian Idol series four in 2006.

-Bon Jovi performed a snippet of the song during Bad Medicine on their 2011 Live 2011.
+Bon Jovi performed a snippet of the song during "Bad Medicine" on Bon Jovi Live, their 2011 tour.